Woodland Caribou Provincial Park offers a remote yet accessible canoeing and camping experience which will draw on your backcountry skills.

-Woodland Caribou has four road access points near Red Lake, on the east side of the park, that bring you to, or very close to the park.
+Woodland Caribou has four road access points near the town of Red Lake, on the east side of the park, that bring you to, or very close to the park.
 These access points include parking areas.
-There are two more road access points with parking areas located in Manitoba that bring you within a half to one day travel to the park by waterway.
+In the west, there are two more road access points with parking areas located in Manitoba that bring you within a half to one day travel to the park..
 Water access is associated with these road access points.

 Woodland Caribou’s rugged yet beautiful boreal landscapes are inspiration to visitors with artistic flare for photography, painting and sketching and will surely motivate writers to create and share.

-Up to 2,000 km of maintained canoe routes provide the opportunity to immerse yourself in the most natural setting and to challenge your skills and senses.
+Up to 2,000 km of maintained canoe routes over a myriad of connected waterways provide the opportunity to immerse yourself in the most natural setting and to challenge your skills and senses.

 Please contact the park if you need assistance planning your canoe adventure.